Introduction to Training

-It is overseen by the RCPCH Paediatric Intensive Care Medicine Intercollegiate Speciality Advisory Committee ‘RCPCH PICM ISAC’.
+PICM training is overseen by the RCPCH Paediatric Intensive Care Medicine Intercollegiate Speciality Advisory Committee – commonly known as the ‘RCPCH PICM ISAC’ or ‘ISAC’.

 A full description of how to apply for RCPCH PICM sub-speciality (national training grid programme) can be found on the RCPCH website.

 To undertake GRID training and achieve a CCT in Anaesthesia requires approval of a bespoke training programme and approval from the RCoA.
 It will require an extension to a trainee’s predicted CCT date.
-A number of trainees have taken this route and this should not discourage anaesthetic trainees from pursuing a career in PICM.
+A number of trainees have taken this route, and this should not discourage anaesthetic trainees from pursuing a career in PICM.